-1.4.1.
+1.6.1.
 Installing GSAS-II for code development¶

 Note that since you can have multiple copies of GSAS-II installed on your computer, or use the git command to quickly switch between different versions of GSAS-II in a single installation (branches with git), it is easy to get back to the distributed version of GSAS-II, so there is no danger of breaking GSAS-II in some way that would be hard to fix.
 At worst you can discontinue work on a messed up branch and start again.
-You are very much encouraged to try your hand at working on improvements to GSAS-II.

 The steps needed to establish a development version of GSAS-II are outlined below.
 I am still learning my way around some of this, so let me know about problems or better ways to do things.

-1.4.1.1.
+1.6.1.1.
 Create a GitHub account¶

 It is free.
 Use this link: https://github.com/signup?source=login.

-1.4.1.2.
+1.6.1.2.
 Establish a connection¶

 You will need to establish an authorized connection between your computer and GitHub in order to have the ability to send files from your computer to GitHub.
 While the files in GSAS-II are all publically available and do not need a GitHub account to be accessed, but if you have made changes and want to allow others to see what you have done, you need to provide authorization for git to upload those changed files to GitHub.
-This does require that the git program be given access your GitHub account.
+This requires that the git program be given access your GitHub account.
 There are multiple ways to do this, as discussed here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github.

 The method I have used has been to use ssh authentication.
 In a nutshell this requires creating a ssh public key (if one does not already exist) and providing that key to GitHub.
 To see if you already have an ssh key, see this: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys.
 If you do not, see https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.